WWE News: ‘Monday Night Raw’ Superstar Hints At Major Gimmick Change Upon Return From Injury

 From his beginnings as a villainous ballroom dancer who wouldn’t wrestle unless his opponents say his name in a certain way, to his most recent run as one-half of Breezango, aka “The Fashion Police,” Monday Night Raw superstar Fandango has been used as a comedy character.
-Much like it is with other comedy-based WWE wrestlers, this has often entailed appearing in filler segments or losing quick matches to better-pushed opponents as an enhancement talent.
-However, it now appears that Fandango is planning to debut a far more serious character than what fans are used to, while also seemingly close to returning to the ring after several months on the sidelines with a torn labrum.
+Much like it is with other comedy-based WWE wrestlers, this has often entailed appearing in filler segments — or losing quick matches to popular opponents as an enhancement talent.
+However, it now appears that Fandango is planning to debut a far more serious character than what fans are used to.
+He is also apparently close to returning to the ring after several months on the sidelines with a torn labrum.

 As recapped by WrestlingNews.co, Fandango was featured in a video posted Wednesday on WWE’s Performance Center YouTube account, as he discussed how his recovery has gone so far.
-Aside from confirming that WWE’s doctors have allowed him to do cardio after a six-month period of physical therapy, he also explained that all the time he’s spent away from the ring has made him “miss performing,” while also acknowledging that wrestlers could, at some point, lose passion for their work, only to regain it after “[losing] it all” through a serious injury.
+Aside from confirming that WWE’s doctors have allowed him to do cardio after a six-month period of physical therapy, he also explained that all the time he’s spent away from the ring has made him “miss performing.”
+Fandango also acknowledged that wrestlers could, at some point, lose passion for their work — only to regain it after “[losing] it all” through a serious injury.

 Regarding his gimmick, Fandango was quoted as saying that he’s considering a change in character, one that could be inspired by the “hard-hitting,” technically proficient matches he grew up watching as a child.

-“I was watching some of my old matches [and] I like doing comedy stuff in the ring but I think I’d like to have serious matches … I kind of checked the comedy box off on my body [of] work.”
+“I was watching some of my old matches [and] I like doing comedy stuff in the ring but I think I’d like to have serious matches… I kind of checked the comedy box off on my body [of] work.”

 if nothing else I want @UPROXX to be the internet's most pro-@WWEFandango website https://t.co/BGlywfhIOv